solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_00_Intro_MySQL.md

 ### On-premises

 MySQL is a cross-platform offering, and corporations can utilize their on-premises hardware to deploy highly-available MySQL configurations.
-MySQL on-premises deployments are highly configurable, but they require significant upfront hardware capital expenditure and have the disadvantages of hardware/OS maintenance.
+MySQL on-premises deployments are highly configurable, but they require significant upfront hardware capital expenditure and has the disadvantages of hardware/OS maintenance.

 One benefit to choosing a cloud-hosted environment over on-premises configurations is there are no large upfront costs.
-Organziations have the option to pay monthly subscription fees as pay-as-you-go or to commit to a certain usage level for discounts.
+Organziations can choose the option to pay monthly subscription fees as pay-as-you-go or to commit to a certain usage level for discounts.
 Maintenance, up-to-date software, security, and support all fall into the responsibility of the cloud provider so IT staff are not required to utilize precious time troubleshooting hardware or software issues.

 ### Cloud IaaS (in a VM)